Getting-Automated/landing-page-generator/deployment/readme.md

 - Ensure all required environment variables are set correctly in `deploy-config.env`.
 - Verify that your AWS CLI is configured with the correct permissions.
 - For manual DNS setup, double-check that you've entered the provided records correctly at your DNS provider.
+- Check the `deploy.log` file for detailed logs of the deployment process.

 ## Cost Estimates